ellenfaustine/News-Blog/README.md

 http://localhost:3000

 ## License
-This project was developed for academic purposes and is not intended for production use.
+This project was developed for academic purposes.